 Allow the person's desires to lead you.
 Depending on who you ask, relaxing might mean a variety of things.
-Ask if there's anything they'd like to do, but don't put any pressure on them if they don't.
+Ask if they'd like to do anything, but don't put any pressure on them if they don't.

 There may be moments when kids want to go outside and sit in the garden or the park.
-They may also want to watch TV, listen to music, or have a conversation at other times.
+They may also want to watch TV, listen to music, or have conversations at other times.
 It might be nice not to do much at times.

 3. Relaxation And Breathing Techniques

 Simple relaxation techniques, such as breathing exercises and guided meditation, could be suggested to help the person focus less on their symptoms, relieve stress, and sleep better.

 Physical contacts include holding their hand and stroking or touching their hands or feet.
 Before using any oils or creams, they should consult their doctor or district nurse, especially if they undergo radiotherapy or chemotherapy.
 If they're frail, apply very light pressure.

 If they have any shiny patches of skin or swelling, they should see their doctor.
 Make an effort to be patient and sensitive.
 Don't take it personally if they recently enjoyed having their hand stroked but don't want it today.
 Some people dislike being touched, mainly when they are ill.